DeepLumiere/Learn_Intelligence/README.md

 May 26, 2025

 ## Features
-- Multiple machine learning models for prediction.
+- Machine learning models for prediction.
+- PyTorch codes for learning
 - Simple and easy-to-understand code examples.
 - Support for model evaluation and visualization.